pantheon-systems/documentation/source/_docs/assuming-write-access.md

 The best solution is to communicate with the maintainer of the module or plugin and request that hard-coded, nonstandard paths be fixed.
 Alternatively, you can create a symbolic link as a workaround to avoid failures on Test and Live.

 <div class="alert alert-info">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-The instructions for creating a symlink are supported on Mac and Linux machines only.
-Windows users should create symlinks within a virtual machine.
+<p>The instructions for creating a symlink are supported on Mac and Linux machines only.
+Windows users should create symlinks within a virtual machine.</p>
 </div>
 ## Create a Symbolic Link